-4.2.5.1.
-Assessment of allergenicity of the newly expressed proteins
+4.2.5.1 Assessment of allergenicity of the newly expressed proteins

-The potential allergenicity of the transgenic proteins expressed in MON 863 x MON 810 x NK603 maize has previously been assessed by the Panel in the frame of the application procedures for the parental lines MON 863, MON 810, and NK603.
-No new data have come to light that would suggest that the characteristics of the transgenic proteins expressed in MON 863 x MON 810 x NK603 maize would have been altered as compared with its counterparts in MON 863, MON 810, and NK603.
-In kernels of maize MON863 x MON810 x NK603, transgenic proteins Cry1Ab, Cry3Bb1, and CP4 EPSPS were detected at levels similar to those of Cry1Ab in MON 810, Cry3Bb1 in MON 863, and CP4 EPSPS in NK603 (section 2.2.4.).
+The potential allergenicity of the transgenic proteins expressed in MON863 x NK603 maize has previously been assessed by the Panel in the frame of the application procedures for the parental lines MON 863 and NK603.
+No new data have come to light that would suggest that the characteristics of the transgenic proteins expressed in MON863 x NK603 maize would have been altered as compared to its counterparts in MON 863 and NK603.
+In kernels of MON863 x NK603 maize, both Cry3Bb1 and CP4 EPSPS were detected at levels similar to those of Cry3Bb1 in MON 863 and CP4 EPSPS in NK603 (section 2.2.4.).

-An allergy risk evaluation of Cry1Ab and Cry3Bb1 proteins has been completed using different approaches.
-This led to indirect evidence for an allergenicity risk for either protein being very low.
+An allergy risk evaluation of the Cry3Bb1 protein has been completed using different approaches.
+This led to indirect evidence for an allergenicity risk for this protein being very low.
 Evidence included the absence of known allergenicity of the source, absence of sequence homology with known allergens and rapid and extensive degradation by pepsin (Metcalfe et al., 1996, EFSA, 2004c; CAC, 2003).
-Previous applications of Cry1Ab using the same strategy were evaluated by national competent authorities and the EC Scientific Committees and EFSA (SCP, 1998a,b,c; SCP, 2000; SCF, 2002; EFSA 2005) and approved (EC, 1998a,b,c; EC, 1999; EC, 2004c).
-The Panel is not aware of any new information on allergenicity that requires a change in this opinion.
-Also, the Panel is not aware of any new, validated tests that produce more relevant or accurate information on possible allergenicity of the protein and that would provide a higher guarantee of safety.

-Cry3Bb1 protein from E. coli and from MON 863 maize was digested to a low molecular fragment under standardised simulated gastric fluid.
+It was observed that one of these transgenic proteins, i.e. Cry3Bb1 protein from E. coli and from MON 863 maize, was digested to a low molecular fragment in standardised simulated gastric fluid containing pepsin.
 The low molecular fragment (~3 kDa) was further digested to below the limit of detection.
-These results show that the MON 863 Cry3Bb1 protein is not stable to digestion in simulated gastric fluid and therefore it is unlikely that fragments would elicit an allergenic response.
+The Panel concludes that these results show that the MON 863 Cry3Bb1 protein is not stable to digestion in simulated gastric fluid and therefore it is unlikely that fragments would elicit an allergenic response.